 Recommendation Commentary Recommendation 21 In progress The Crime and Corruption Commission continue to review and improve its operational policies and procedures to ensure they are clear, concise, consistent, and easy to understand.
 The CCC continues to review operational policies and procedures in response to legislative or operational changes, or according to the established review schedule.
 The recent passage of the Crime and Corruption Amendment Act 2024 has introduced significant changes to parts of the Crime and Corruption Act .
 Those include requiring Corruption matters to be considered by the Director of Public Prosecutions (DPP) before charges can be brought, as well as reconciliation of powers and privileges between Crime and Corruption investigations.
 Those changes will necessitate amendments to operational policies.
-In relation to the changes to the Operations Manual to ensure clarity, consistency and ease of understanding, feedback has been received in relation to the pilot review of MM04.
-That chapter will be settled in line with that feedback, and the approach will be adopted for two further chapters prior to 31 December 2024.
+Changes to the Operations Manual to ensure clarity, consistency and ease of understanding are progressing.
+Three chapters are currently under review, to apply these changes across those policies.
+A revised plan for finalising delivery of the review is being settled.
+This includes adopting those changes into regularly scheduled reviews, which will further advance this project.
 Recommendation 22 Completed A dedicated position - a Policy and Procedure Officer - be created by the Crime and Corruption Commission to centralise, coordinate, and implement the continued review and improvement of the Crime and Corruption Commission's operational policies and procedures.
 The Director Policy, Risk and Compliance commenced in March 2023.
 Recommendation 23 Completed The Queensland Government adequately resource the Crime and Corruption Commission to employ a Policy and Procedure Officer on a permanent basis.
 See update under Recommendation 22.